SurakshaRegmi/credit-risk-classification/report-template.md

 Based on the above data, healthy loan and high risk loan labels is needed to predict.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).

 To estimate credit worthiness, first,  the labels set is stored from the loan_status column in the y variable.
 Then, the features DataFrame (all the columns except loan_status) are stored in the X variable.
 The balance of the labels is checked with value_counts.
 The results showed that, in our dataset, 75036 loans were healthy and 2500 were high-risk.

 * Describe the stages of the machine learning process you went through as part of this analysis.

 The train_test_split module from sklearn is used to split the data into training and testing variables, these are: X_train, X_test, y_train, and y_test.
 And  a random_state of 1 is assigned to the function to ensure that the train/test split is consistent, the same data points are assigned to the training and testing sets across multiple runs of code.

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+A Logistic Regression Model is used with the original data.
+LogisticRegression(), from sklearn, with a random_state of 1 is used.
+I fit the model with the training data, X_train and y_train, and predicted on testing data labels with predict() using the testing feature data, X_test, and the fitted model, lr_model.

 ## Results